The Hero of Fort Sumter – Patrolman Peter Hart

 According to an 1898 chronicle, the 33-star flag was in the possession of Mrs. Anderson, then residing in Washington, D.C., and stored in a safe deposit company when not in her care.
 The flag was described as being ten feet wide by fifteen feet long, and made of a “coarse mesh” threading.
 A second flag, known as the “garrison flag,” was made of finer material and flown only in excellent weather and for ceremonial purposes.
 The 33-star flag is presently displayed at the Fort Sumter Museum.

-Peter Hart’s Act of Valor’s Connection to the National Anthem:
+From John Paul Jones during the Revolutionary War to the 1969 Moon Landing; Peter Hart’s Act of Valor & the Connection to the National Anthem:

-Research findings support my belief that if not for the presence of Peter Hart at Fort Sumter at the outbreak of the Civil War, and his act of valor in preserving the flag above the nearly destroyed fort, it is unlikely that the “Star Spangled Banner” would be the National Anthem of the United States of America.
+Initial (2022) and subsequent (2023) research findings support the author’s belief that if not for the presence of Peter Hart at Fort Sumter at the outbreak of the Civil War, and his act of valor in preserving the flag above the nearly destroyed fort, it is unlikely that the “Star Spangled Banner” would be the National Anthem of the United States of America.

 Of the few research findings, the best stems from a search of the newspaper archival site www.newspapers.com using the search term “star spangled banner.”
 The following data and charts, in my opinion, support my position.